NielsCodes/hackdays2025/submissions/mosa-cloud/README.md

 - Adding more widgets to add cross-application functionality
   - Suggest and automate actions such as create email based on Meet summary or plan meetings based on discussions in Matrix
   - Help prioritize work
-- Improving the prioritization of notifications shown in the Épicentre
+- Improving the prioritization of items shown in the Épicentre based on the current user and their work context
 - Implement the La Suite MCP endpoints
+- Automate the access token generation for Matrix based using OIDC impersonation
 - Full-text search, since not every action should be governed by LLMs
 - Replace remote LLMs with Ollama (with GPU)
 - Allowing third-parties to add arbitrary widgets for their users (would need to look into safe remote code execution)